Ponta Delgada, São Miguel, The Azores

 During the XNUMXth and XNUMXth centuries, Ponta Delgada became the most populous city and the economic and administrative capital of the Azores.
 There we find the history and modernism of the archipelago hand in hand.

-One of the obstacles that Ponta Delgada always encounters, in terms of its notoriety, is being surrounded by Great Azorean Eden of São Miguel.
+One of the obstacles that Ponta Delgada always encounters, when it comes to its notoriety, is being surrounded by the great Azorean eden of São Miguel.

 There are so many and so stunning the natural scenery around that, all too often, those who land with the program to discover the island, end up ignoring the port city that serves as their gateway.